dsaw/MyCodingDocs/JS/JQuery/JqueryTutnet.md

 	* `$('selector').prepend(elem)` - Prepend the elem in the list

 	* `$('selector').before(elem)` - Adds the element before each element in the selected set of elements.
-		* elem could be a Jquery object, DOM object or HTML String.
+		* elem could be a JQuery object, DOM object or HTML String.
-	* `$('selector').after(elem)`  -Adds the element after each element in the selected set of elements.
+	* `$('selector').after(elem)`  - Adds the element after each element in the selected set of elements.
 	* Similarly, `insertBefore` and `insertAfter` methods perform the same function.
 Only the order is switched.